-- Tuition is 30 days in arrears and there is not a written plan for payment of back tuition, - Failure to pay the tuition according to the written plan, - Consistent disregard for the hours of operation, - Failure to treat the CDC staff and children with respect.
+- Failure to pay the tuition according to the written plan, - Consistent disregard for the hours of operation, - Failure to treat the CDC staff and children with respect.

 The Child Development Center reserves the right to dismiss any family immediately if the Executive Director deems it necessary.
 Although families can be dismissed immediately, when possible, the Center endeavors to follow the procedure below: